Trunk road service area

 The motorways were different.
 Motorway regulations prevented businesses from opening up alongside them, and instead service stations had to be sanctioned by the government.
 With the motorway service area operators fighting over contracts, Fortes realised they would have an easier time building on A-roads, where they could get their name out there without the hassle of government regulation.

 There was lots of experimentation during this early motoring era.
-At Wetherby, a sign advertised the "services" available in the town - not a service area as we would recognise it but the start of people becoming familiar with the concept.
+At Wetherby, a sign advertised the "services" available in the town - not a service area as we would recognise it, but the start of people becoming familiar with the concept.
+A government policy from 1958 encouraged developers to build petrol stations 12 miles apart: not full service areas, but a similar line of thought.

 In the 1970s, the Department for the Environment acknowledged that simple rest areas on A-roads were popular, but said it didn't have the money for them.
 Instead, in some regions, it told developers they would advertise their facility if it was open 24 hours.
 These signs were normally blue.